cubexch/gitbook/order-entry/market-price-protection.md

   <figcaption>Market Price Protection Levels</figcaption>
 </figure>

-### (1) Off-Market Limit Check (`bid/ask_pct`)
+### (1) Off-Market Limit Check (`priceBandBid/AskPct`)

 The **reference price** is the last known price for the asset pair from an external price source.

-Orders placed more than `bid/ask_pct` off the reference price will be rejected.
+Orders placed more than `priceBandBid/AskPct` off the reference price will be rejected.

 This hints to participants to establish a market near the last known externally verified price while still leaving ample room for the market to move away from that price.

-### (2) Aggressing Threshold Calculation (`protection_levels`)
+### (2) Aggressing Threshold Calculation (`protectionPriceLevels`)

-The **aggressing threshold** (`a_thresh`) is the tighter of the aggressing TOB and the reference price, improved by `protection_levels`.
+The aggressing threshold (`a_thresh`) is the tighter of the aggressing TOB and the reference price, improved by `protection_levels`.
-- If there is no aggressing TOB, the reference price will be used as the base.
-- If there is no opposing market, the aggressing threshold is ignored.

-Note that when sending a `MarketWithProtection` order with no price specified, the aggressing threshold will be used as the halting price.
+Note that when sending a MarketWithProtection order with no price specified, the aggressing threshold will be used as the halting price.

 ### (3) Aggressing Threshold Limit Check

-The aggressing threshold limit applies when an opposing market exists, for which there are two possible cases:
+The aggressing threshold limit applies only when an opposing market exists, for which there are two possible cases:

-#### Threshold does not Cross Market
+#### (3a) Order Would Not Cross Market

-Spread is large / market is wide:

-- Any order that would cross the book will be rejected, including all Market orders, as they are collared to `a_thresh`.
+If an order would not match:

-- Any limit order that don’t cross the book will be accepted
+- Market orders that don't cross the book will be rejected

-Note that none of this prevents participants from improving the book as they can place orders up until the point of crossing.
+- Limit orders that don't cross the book are always accepted, regardless of the aggressing threshold, assuming they don't violate the Off-Market Limit Check in (1).

+If a trader wants to cross a wide market:
-In this case, one can 'walk' the aggressing threshold over the opposing side of the market by repeatedly placing non-crossing limit orders close to same-side TOB.
+- they can 'walk' the aggressing threshold over the opposing side of the market by repeatedly placing non-crossing limit orders close to same-side TOB.
+- this moves the `a_thresh` and allows placing an order that crosses the book while remaining within the `a_thresh`.

+This behavior encourages tighter markets and allows for gradual price discovery while still preventing trades at undesirable prices.

-#### Threshold Crosses Market
+#### (3b) Order Would Cross Market

-Spread is small / market is tight:
+If an order would cross the market, the protection logic ensures that:

-- Market orders will trade up until `a_thresh` or their specified protection price, whichever is tighter
+- Market orders will execute up to the aggressing threshold (`a_thresh`) or their specified protection price, whichever is tighter.
-- Limit orders with a limit price worse than `a_thresh` will be rejected
+- Limit orders with prices better, i.e. less aggressive than `a_thresh` will be accepted and will match immediately.
-- Limit orders with a limit price better than `a_thresh`, including those that cross the book, will be accepted
+- Limit orders with prices worse, i.e. more aggressive than `a_thresh` will be rejected.

-This allows trading near the TOB while providing protection against sudden pulls and sweeps of the opposing book to liquidity takers sending Market orders.

-Limit orders are unaffected by pulls or sweeps as the range where a limit order can be placed will only increase as the opposing book retreats.
+This protects trades from executing when the market is wide.

 ## Relevant Reject Errors